Frequently Asked Questions

 Why does soft water feel slippery on my skin, like I can't get the soap off?

-water.
-However, if your pH needs adjusting give us a call, we can recommend
+Will a water softener change the pH of my water?No, a water softener or water conditioner will not change the pH of your water.
+However, if your pH needs adjusting give us a call, we can recommend a suitable solution.

 Can you get soft water with a salt free system?

-under this warranty, but so is our labor.
-To learn more about our warranties, please
+Do your systems come with a warranty?Yes.
+Not only is the equipment of our Pelham water filtration systems covered under this warranty, but so is our labor.
+To learn more about our warranties, please contact us.

 Do you offer free consultations?